schuttpj86/vera1/doc/md_source/small_signal_stability.md

 ### Running ANDES
 Thanks to its symbolic precision and reliable numerical performance, ANDES provides a great baseline for stability analysis in contemporary power system studies.
-That’s why VeraGrid uses ANDES as its benchmark for small-signal analysis.
+That's why VeraGrid uses ANDES as its benchmark for small-signal analysis.
 Of course, VeraGrid successfully reproduces all eigenvalue placements from ANDES.